ganczarek/github-ascii-art/README.md

          511115555
           111111

-into a repository with commits, which contribution activity later looks as follows
+into a repository with commits, which GitHub contribution activity later looks as follows

 ![Mario's head](./models/mario_head.png)

-### How to run?
+### How to run it?
 First run `make` to download all dependencies and run tests.
 After that, execute:

     go run ./src/app/*App.go -offset 20 -input-model ./models/mario_head.txt -output-repo ./output_repo -git-config ~/.gitconfig